dcarr178/Vintage-HOA-CCRs/CovenantsConditionsAndRestrictions.md

 ##### Section 5.03 Damage Liability

-Each Owner shall be liable to the Association for all damage to the Common Area or other Association property that is sustained by reason of the negligence or wilful misconduct of that Owner or his or her family, guests, employees, tenants, and invitees to the extent that the damage is not covered by the casualty insurance obtained and maintained by the Association pursuant to Section 7.01 of this Declaration.
+Each Owner shall be liable to the Association for all damage to the Common Area or other Association property that is sustained by reason of the negligence or willful misconduct of that Owner or his or her family, guests, employees, tenants, and invitees to the extent that the damage is not covered by the casualty insurance obtained and maintained by the Association pursuant to Section 7.01 of this Declaration.
 Each Owner, by accepting his or her deed, agrees to provide insurance-to the extent required by Section 7.05 of this Declaration.

 ##### Section 5.04 Equitable Servitudes